mogadget/pal/README.md

 #### These are the technology and design considerations:

-- This app uses Ecto for ORM, Postgres for database, and Faker to test data.
+- This app uses Ecto for ORM, Postgres for database, and Faker for fake test data.
-- Does not used a separate database for test and therefore it deletes all created records for every test run
+- Does not have a separate database for test and therefore it deletes all created records for every `mix test` run
-- Uses Ecto.Multi to wrap the fulfill visit call as trasaction
+- Uses Ecto.Multi to wrap the fulfill_visit call as ACID trasaction